William H. J. Hubbard

 William H. J. Hubbard received his JD with high honors from the Law School in 2000, where he was executive editor of the Law Review.
 He clerked for the Hon.
 Patrick E. Higginbotham of the U.S. Court of Appeals for the Fifth Circuit.
 From 2001 to 2006, he practiced law as a litigation associate at Mayer Brown LLP in Chicago, where he specialized in commercial litigation, electronic discovery, and appellate practice.
 From 2006 to 2011, he completed the PhD program in Economics at the University of Chicago.
 Before joining the faculty in 2011, he was a Kauffman Legal Research Fellow and Lecturer in Law at the Law School.

 Mr. Hubbard currently serves as an editor of the Journal of Legal Studies.
-He teaches courses in civil procedure and organizes the Law and Economics Workshop.
+He teaches courses in civil procedure and has been an organizer for the Law and Economics Workshop.
 His current research primarily involves economic analysis of litigation, courts, and civil procedure.
 Other research interests include family, education, and labor economics.